What is clear urine?

 If symptoms go untreated, you can experience dehydration or a life-threatening condition known as diabetic ketoacidosis.

-Diabetes insipidus is a medical condition that causes your body to make an excess amount of urine — anywhere from 3 to 20 quarts per day.
-To put that in perspective, most people only pass 1 to 2 quarts of urine per day.
+Diabetes insipidus is a medical condition that causes your body to make an excess amount of urine — anywhere from

 The condition can cause you to drink large amounts of fluids as a means to compensate for your urine output.